BaptisteZloch/Quant-Invest-Lab/README.md

 ## Backtest a basic EMA crossover strategy
 ```python
 ```

+## Next steps create official docs and add more examples
 ## Disclaimer
 This package is only for educational purpose or experimentation it is not intended to be used in production.
 I am not responsible for any loss of money you may have using this package.
 Use it at your own risk.